 Every big city hides secrets that remain under the radar of mass tourism, and Cusco is no exception.
-From hidden temples just an hour’s walk from the Plaza de Armas, through a mysterious Haunted House, to psychedelic dawn of three suns, these are the 7 secrets of Cusco that you will not find in the tourist guides.
+From the hidden temples of Cusco, to the mysterious Haunted House, to the psychedelic dawn of three suns, these are examples of the hidden gems.
+The following are the 7 secrets of Cusco that you will not find in any travel guides.

 1. TEMPLE OF THE MOON

-The Temple of the Moon is located a bit uphill from the city, away from the noise and movement of Cusco even if it is only an hour’s walk away.
-The temple contains a cave with a ceremonial altar, where the figures of pumas, snakes, and condors are carved.
-Its purpose is to revere fertility, so its caves were built to let in sunlight and moonlight on specific days, pointing to specific parts of the altars.
+The Temple of the Moon, only a short one hour uphill walk from Plaza De Armas.
+Nicely tucked away from the noise and bustling movement of the Plaza.
+The temple contains one cave with a ceremonial altar, where the figures of pumas, snakes and condors are carved.
+Its purpose is to revere fertility.
+The sites caves were built to let in sunlight and moonlight on specific days, pointing to specific parts of the altars.
 Access to the temple is completely free.

-How to get there: From the Plaza de Armas, you must walk along Calle Triunfo street (and its various names that follow), walking up through the entire San Blas neighborhood.
-The way is all uphill, so it requires a minimum physical level.
-Eventually, the route becomes rural, to follow some stairs until you reach the green plateau where the Temple is located.
+How to get there: From Plaza de Armas, walk along Calle Triunfo (be aware that the street name changes a few times as you proceed), continue walking up through the entire San Blas neighborhood.
+It’s all uphill, so it does require a certain level of physical fitness.
+Eventually, the route becomes rural.
+Continue up the stairs until you reach the green plateau where the Temple is located.
 The Monkey Cave, Zone X, and Quenco also located in the same area.

 2. THE LAST CUY DINNER

-The cultural adaptation of certain beliefs, especially when it comes to religious works, gives a special flavor to an well known history.
+The cultural adaptation of certain beliefs, especially when it comes to religious works, gives a special flavor to well known history.
 This is the case of the canvas of the Last Supper in the Cathedral of Cusco.
-We have the classic elements of traditional Christian Last Supper paintings, but clearly it seems that the feast was given in Cusco.
-In the painting, you can see chili peppers, fruits, corn and the most important thing: a guinea pig, the most important delicacy of the region, since pre-Hispanic times.
+We have the classic elements of a traditional Christian Last Supper paintings, but clearly that feast was given in Cusco.
+In the painting, you can see chili peppers, fruits, corn and the most importantly : a guinea pig (cuy), the most important delicacy of the region.
 The painting is attributed to Peruvian painter Marcos Zapata, who used to incorporate cultural blends like these into his works.

 Where to see it: In the Basilica of the Cathedral of Cusco, in the Plaza de Armas.